valentinov8060/contact-app-restful-api/README.md

 This will start the server on the specified port (usually port 3000).
 You can access the API using the address `http://localhost:3000`.

+### Connect Database

+Don't forget to connect your database using Prisma.

 ### YouTube Channel

 This project follows the tutorial series available on our YouTube channel.
 You can find more tutorials and guides related to this project on our YouTube channel [here](https://www.youtube.com/watch?v=6v8JXecArqE).